aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/object-storage/object-storage.md

 OCI speech supports single-channel, 16-bit PCM WAV audio files with a 16kHz sample rate.
 We recommend Audacity (GUI) or ffmpeg (command line) for audio transcoding.
 If you have audio files that aren't in the supported encoding, you can [install ffmpeg](https://ffmpeg.org/download.html) and run the following command:

-Alternatively, download these pre-formatted sample files:
+Alternatively, download these pre-formatted sample files to use in Task 2:

 [sample1](./files/sample1.wav)